 - Cluster running Qumulo Core version 3.1.0 or above

-NOTE: Keep in mind that a multi-tenant environment is not the same as a multi-instance architecture where the software instance operates on behalf of different tenants.
+Note: A multi-tenant environment is not the same as multi-instance architecture, where the software instance operates on behalf of different tenants.

 To guarantee security and meet compliance policy requirements, access segregation may need to be configured on different layers between different tenants.
 By implementing a multi-tenant environment, a group of users can share a common access with specific privileges on your cluster.
 With Qumulo, you can configure the networking, filesystem, and authentication layers to achieve the multi-tenancy needs of your workflow by providing a dedicated share of the instance.

 Network traffic segregation for multiple tenants is not always required, but can be useful if you want to connect different tenant networks to the filesystem with restricted visibility that prevents network packets of the different tenants from being visible to one another.

 For this purpose, Qumulo supports VLAN configuration to limit the broadcast domains of Layer 2 networks and offer additional security.
 Even though packets from different VLANs use the same media, Layer 3 packets from different VLANs cannot ‘see’ each other in the different customer networks that are segregated through VLANs in the Layer 2 storage network as illustrated below.

 To create multiple networks for different tenants, specify the VLAN ID (and other cluster specific details) in the following qq command:

 qq network_add_network --name CustomerB --ip-ranges 192.168.0.10-14 --floating-ip-ranges 192.168.0.15-25 --netmask 255.255.255.0 --dns-servers 220.127.116.11 --dns-search-domains customerb.com --mtu 1500 --vlan-id 200